 In our late teens, we found ourselves on vacation in the Florida Panhandle.
 On our first night as the sun set, he walked down to the shore and began to play.
 Within minutes, passersby stopped to listen.
 Then another stopped, and a few more stopped.
 A crowd formed, and onlookers began shouting requests.
 Josh walked around to each one.

 As the last few notes of the previous song played, he seamlessly flowed into the next request without a glance at where it had come from.
 As he hit every note of the songs thrown at him in an easy succession, eyebrows were raised.
-Enchanted beachgoers turned the shore into a seaside concert.
+The enchanted beachgoers turned the shore into a seaside concert.
 The volume rose until the last rays were cut off by the horizon.
 The inhibitions faded.
 Voices rang out, and the surrounding stragglers continued to be drawn into the fiery scene, rolling forward with the waves.

 At the peak of the show, a pair of police officers rushed in, ready to disperse the madness, lured by the captivating chord progressions that broke the aggression.
 A toxic couple joined hands.
 An improvised tribe, eagerly integrated, covered in tattoos.
 The poor wretch in the back temporarily forgot he was born of the worst combination of possible genes.
 They suddenly remembered life.
 This went on for hours.

 Throughout it all, he remained aware of the line of admirers forming at the front of the crowd.
-Cute girls forced their way past the barricades, hoping to win his favor while he stared straight at the ground in front of him, translating the notes that delighted the crowd as soon as the performance stole the intensity.
+Cute girls forced their way past the blockade, hoping to win his favor while he stared straight at the ground in front of him, translating the notes that delighted the crowd as soon as the performance stole the intensity.
 I don’t know if he ever saw the size of the crowd he painted every night that week.
 I don’t know if he saw anything at all.

 I came back to him, ready to admit my mistakes and learn.